 The filling can shine and the bottom crust tends to get soggy anyway.
 Honestly, you won’t miss it!
 Even Ben agrees.

 - Leftover Turkey.
 Finally, an exciting way to repurpose all that leftover turkey!
 It tastes wonderful in the pot pie and provides lean protein.

 - Fresh Herbs.
 Parsley, thyme, and sage are the cozy herb dream team.
 They perfectly complement the turkey and can stand up to the richness of the filling.

 - Broth + Bouillon.
-For a richly-flavored, almost gravy-like filling.
+For a richly-flavored, gravy-like filling.
 You can use either chicken or turkey broth and bouillon.

 - Cornstarch.
 Helps thicken the pot pie filling.

 - Pie Crust.
 The all-important, flaky goodness that tops this delicious turkey pot pie.
 See my favorite pie crust recipe and crust alternatives in the “Topping Turkey Pot Pie” section below.